 1225 S. Boise Ave.
 (MAP and REGULATIONS)

-East Big Thompson was named Boise Bend Natural Area, for the bend in the river and location along Boise Ave.
-The 12-acre property is being developed to offer a soft-surface trail loop, river access and a small parking area and is expected to open for public access by the end of 2018.
+East Big Thompson was named Boise Bend Natural Area for the bend in the river and location along Boise Ave.
+The 12-acre property offers a 0.25-mile soft-surface trail loop, river access and a small parking area with kiosk map and doggie bag dispenser.

 Boise Bend lies south of the river, across from Old St. Louis Natural Area and west of Boise Ave.
+For additional reference, Winona Pool and Osborn Park are north of Boise Bend.
 The property was acquired in 2017 to preserve the riparian corridor and provide an extension of the Big Thompson trail to the east.

-Access for fishing and wildlife watching, including views of a nearby heron rookery (communal nesting area), will be available along a natural-surface trail.
+Access for fishing and wildlife watching, including views of a nearby heron rookery (communal nesting area), are available along a soft-surface trail.
 Native cottonwoods and willows provide shade along the river banks and refuge for songbirds, mammals and herptiles.
 Mink, wild turkey and white-tailed deer have been spotted, and a healthy brown trout population thrives in the waterway.

-Sawyer crews from Larimer County Conservation Corps helped remove invasive Russian olive and Siberian elm trees with funding from a Great Outdoors Colorado grant, to allow native vegetation to become re-established.
+Volunteers from Colorado Addicted Trail-builders Society (CATS) and other groups constructed the soft-surface trails and trailhead area, and helped clean up flood debris and other material to improve and prepare the site for public access.
+Sawyer crews from Larimer County Conservation Corps helped remove and treat invasive Russian olive and Siberian elm trees with funding from a Great Outdoors Colorado grant, to allow native vegetation to become re-established.

 North Boedecker >> Boedecker Bluff Natural Area